PaddleHQ/sdk-mac-v4-sample/README.md

 The sample app only provides trivial functionality as the main purpose is to highlight the features and best practices of the Paddle SDK.
 The app can generate random numbers between 0 and 1000.
 The random number is generated when the user clicks the label in the centre of the app.

+## Testing localizations

+The Paddle SDK has been localized for a number of languages.
+To make testing easier, there is a different build scheme for every supported language.
+For instance, to see the Chinese localizations, select the "macOS SDK v4 Sample - Chinese (Simplified)" scheme before running the app.

 ## Features and best practices

 ### Dialogs as sheets